 - Deplete water oxygen levels (because it’s so nitrogen-rich), hurting fish and other wildlife.

 - End up (unpleasantly) on anything that steps or rolls over it.

 Check how your region handles pet waste.
 Visit its website and search for “waste” or “garbage.”
-Maybe you’ll find a solid waste management plan.
-Each municipality will have a variety of suggestions and preferences (see this short list).
+You may find a solid waste management plan.
+Each municipality will have different suggestions and preferences.

 Using a biodegradable poop bag can be a “green” choice.
 Given correct conditions, these will perform as promised.